 St Mary's Surgery has introduced NHS Electronic Repeat Dispensing (eRD).
 If you or someone you care for uses the same medicines regularly, you may benefit from using this service.
 Click here to find out more.

 Please click here to view the surgery policy for same day urgent / emergency prescription requests.

 Drug and Alcohol Services

-Click here to see a list of contact numbers & websites that you may find helpful.
+Click here to see a list of contact numbers and websites that you may find helpful.

 The Cambridge & Peterborough Mental Health Trust provides mental health services for those who need more specialised help.
 Referral into these services needs to be made by a health professional, such as a GP.
 The services are provided in the following categories: